pwdel/languagegendocs/README.md

 |-----------------------------|------------------------------------------------|----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|
 | src flask (or source flask) | [src flask](https://github.com/pwdel/srcflask) | A fully functional application which serves as a breadcrumb along the journey to creating a fully secured, deployable language generation application using python-flask and postgres. |

 That being said, there are several, "breadcrumb," applications which preceded this application, building in various milestones of functionality along the way.
-For anyone who uses this application but may wish to fork off at a prior point along the build, they may want to reference one of the following endpoints:
+For anyone who uses this application but may wish to fork off at a prior point along the build, they may want to reference one of the following endpoints.

+Note, the following endpoints are ordered in reverse-sophistication, with the lower repos on the list being more basic and, "earlier," in the process:

 |              Item              |                                             Link                                             |                                           Description                                          |
 |:------------------------------:|:--------------------------------------------------------------------------------------------:|:----------------------------------------------------------------------------------------------:|